MicrosoftDocs/sql-docs/docs/relational-databases/partitions/create-partitioned-tables-and-indexes.md

 # Create partitioned tables and indexes
 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance](../../includes/applies-to-version/sql-asdb-asdbmi.md)]

 You can create a [partitioned table or index](partitioned-tables-and-indexes.md) in SQL Server, Azure SQL Database, and Azure SQL Managed Instance by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
-The data in partitioned tables and indexes is horizontally divided into units that can be spread across more than one filegroup in a database.
+The data in partitioned tables and indexes is horizontally divided into units that can be spread across more than one filegroup in a database, or stored in a single filegroup..
 Partitioning can make large tables and indexes more manageable and scalable.

 Creating a partitioned table or index typically happens in three or four parts:

 1. Optionally [create a filegroup](../../t-sql/statements/alter-database-transact-sql-set-options.md) or filegroups and corresponding data files that will hold the partitions specified by the partition scheme.
-The main reason to place partitions on multiple filegroups is to ensure you can independently perform backup and restore operations on partitions.
+The main reason to place partitions on multiple filegroups is to ensure you can independently perform backup and restore operations on filegroups.
 If this is not required, you may choose to assign all partitions to a single filegroup, using either an existing filegroup, such as `PRIMARY`, or a new filegroup with related data file(s).
+In nearly all scenarios, you will achieve all [benefits of partitioning](partitioned-tables-and-indexes.md#benefits-of-partitioning) whether or not you use multiple filegroups.

 2. Create a [partition function](../../t-sql/statements/create-partition-function-transact-sql.md) that maps the rows of a table or index into partitions based on the values of a specified column.

 3. Create a [partition scheme](../../t-sql/statements/create-partition-scheme-transact-sql.md) that maps the partitions of a partitioned table or index to one filegroup or to multiple filegroups.

-4. Create or modify a table or index and specify the partition scheme as the storage location, along with the column that will serve as the partitioning column.
+4. Create or alter a table or index and specify the partition scheme as the storage location, along with the column that will serve as the partitioning column.

 > [!NOTE]
-> Only the `PRIMARY` filegroup is supported in Azure SQL Database.
-For optimized backup and restore, consider the [Hyperscale service tier](/azure/azure-sql/database/service-tier-hyperscale), which has a unique architecture that provides nearly instantaneous database backups and fast database restores.
+> Partitioning is fully supported in Azure SQL Database.
+Because only the `PRIMARY` filegroup is supported in Azure SQL Database, all partitions must be placed on the `PRIMARY` filegroup.

 Table partitioning is also available in dedicated SQL pools in Azure Synapse Analytics, with some syntax differences.
 Learn more in [Partitioning tables in dedicated SQL pool](/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-partition).

-## <a name="Restrictions"></a> Limitations

--   The scope of a partition function and scheme is limited to the database in which they have been created.
-Within the database, partition functions reside in a separate namespace from other functions.

--   If any rows within a partition function have partitioning columns with null values, these rows are allocated to the left-most partition.
-However, if NULL is specified as a boundary value and RIGHT is indicated, the left-most partition remains empty and NULL values are placed in the second partition.

 ## Permissions